joshnishikawa/open-svg-for-teaching-vocabulary/README.md

 * Suitable for all ages [more specs to come]

 Filenames are the vocabulary word only.

-Spaces are replaced with underscores.
-  Dynamically replace them for display.
+Spaces are replaced with underscores - polar_bear.svg Dynamically replace these underscores for display.

-If there are multiple meanings for a word, a descriptor is added in parentheses.
-  Split on '(' and use the first index for the filename.
+Parentheses are used for disambiguation - chicken(meat).svg Split on '(' and use the first index to display the word or use it as an id. let myId = yourFileName.split('(')[0];

-let word = yourFileName.split('(')[0].replace('_', " ");
+  let myDisplay = myId.replace(/_/g, ' ');